-Despite its flashy look, this automatic Raymond Weil Freelancer Lady Urban Black (Ref.
+Despite its flashy look, this Raymond Weil Freelancer Lady Urban Black (Ref.
 2750-BK1-05208) belongs to that extremely boring (and also extremely large) class of fashion accessories that can only get attention at times like this: when the constant flow of new releases almost dries out and there are almost no interesting objects fighting for our attention.

 You know, a watch is like a song.
 When an author puts a verse under a spotlight that shines so bright that it almost hurts your eyes, a listener has a right to expect something brilliant to come out of that verse.
 In cases when the songwriter fails to deliver, the one who listens feels nothing but irritation, as things swiftly turn anticlimactic we feel like somebody tried to fool us by offering a good that actually costs nothing, nothing at all.

 The movement that powers the device is a version of the Sellita SW200 blank caliber, which is a stout and dependable version of an engine produced by ETA that is now equipped with customized oscillating weight and, well, nothing more.

 The thing that annoys me here is, of course, the open-heart cut-out at 12 o’clock.
 Raymond Weil is so proud of it that it puts the display at the top half of the dial, putting it under thousands of lumens of light.
-Everything, including the black-on-black color scheme, black diamonds, and even dark-grey hands, serves to highlight the this piece de resistance.
+Everything, including the black-on-black color scheme, black diamonds, and even dark-grey hands, serves to highlight this piece de resistance.

 But what are we actually served here?